jechepenuk/monch/README.md

 ## reports

-Please view the "Reports" folder in the repository for information on the technologies that were included in the creation of our app.
+Please view the "Reports" folder in the repository for information on the technologies that were included in the creation of the site.